norman-codes/portfolio_website/content/authors/admin/_index.md

 ---
-bio: I'm studying computer science at the University of Florida slated to graduate in May 2024; I'm interested in software engineering, UI/UX design, and product management.
+bio: I'm studying computer science at the University of Florida, slated to graduate in May 2024; I'm interested in software engineering, UI/UX design, and product management.
 interests:
   - Software Engineering (desktop & mobile app development)
   - UI/UX Design